Category Archives: Hiking

 By the way, in case you didn’t know, “Fred” is a freshwater mussel she had found.

-We had our rest and it was time to head back.
+We had our rest, and it was time to head back.
 Stewart suggests we go back through the wooded trail instead of covering ground we had already covered.
 Austin found some briar trees that had no leaves, something that must be investigated during school.
-Adam found a piece of a log that looked like a hatchet, so he totes it around whacking on various bushes and trees with his “ax.”
-We walk and Adam swears we are not going the right way.
+Adam found a piece of a log that looked like a hatchet, so he totes it around, whacking on various bushes and trees with his “ax.”
+We walk, and Adam swears we are not going the right way.

 “What if we are lost.
-What if we never find our car.
+What if we never find our car?
 What if…What if…”

-“Adam, trust me sweety, I know where we are going.”
+“Adam, trust me, sweety, I know where we are going.”

-I love spending a wonderful day with my family, I would not trade it for anything in the world.
+I love spending a wonderful day with my family, and I would not trade it for anything in the world.
 We laugh, learn, and love GOD’s beautiful gift to mankind, the outdoors.

 ~Becky~

-© Becky Husband & Oh Happy Daze & Disclaimers
+© Becky Husband & Oh Happy Daze Disclaimers

 Ads that are displayed below this point are NOT my ads but those of WordPress.com and are not necessarily approved or supported by Becky Husband or Oh Happy Daze.
 If you saw an inappropriate ad, please report it!